Most often, children simply develop later than their peers but ultimately develop normally.

 Causes of Delayed Puberty

-In boys, testicular disorders such as injury, for example, resulting from prior twisting of a testis ( testicular torsion Testicular Torsion Testicular torsion is the twisting of a testis on its spermatic cord so that the blood supply to the testis is blocked.
+In boys, testicular disorders such as injury, for example, resulting from prior twisting of a testis (testicular torsion Testicular Torsion Testicular torsion is the twisting of a testis on its spermatic cord so that the blood supply to the testis is blocked.
 Testicular torsion causes sudden, severe pain and later swelling of the... read more ), or infection (such as mumps Mumps Mumps is a contagious viral infection that causes painful enlargement of the salivary glands.
-The infection may also affect the testes, brain, and pancreas, especially in adults.
-Mumps is caused... read more ) may delay puberty.
-Adolescents, particularly girls, who become very thin because of excessive exercise or dieting often have delayed puberty, including an absence of menstruation ( amenorrhea Absence of Menstrual Periods Having no menstrual periods is called amenorrhea.
+The infection may also affect the testes, brain, and pancreas, especially in adolescents and adults... read more ) may delay puberty.
+Adolescents, particularly girls, who become very thin because of excessive exercise or dieting often have delayed puberty, including an absence of menstruation (amenorrhea Absence of Menstrual Periods Having no menstrual periods is called amenorrhea.
 Amenorrhea is normal in the following circumstances: Before puberty During pregnancy While breastfeeding read more ).

 Symptoms of Delayed Puberty